avo-hq/docs.avohq.io/docs/3.0/common/scopes_common.md

 With version 2.5.0, you'll also have access to the `parent` record so that you can use that to scope your associated models even better.

+Starting with version 3.12, access to `resource` and `parent_resource` was additionally provided.

 All the `has_many` associations have the [`attach_scope`](./../associations/belongs_to#attach-scope) option available too.